 Section 1 (The heading)

-In the heading of the letter, you should write the date and the address of the concerned party.
-If you gave the interview to the Poland Ambassador in Delhi, India then in the heading of the letter you should mention the address of the Poland Embassy India.
+In the letter’s heading, you should write the date and the address of the concerned party.
+If you gave the interview to the Poland Ambassador in Delhi, India, then in the letter’s heading, you should mention the address of the Poland Embassy India.

 Here is the example: